scchess/Qualimap/doc/analysis.rst

 :guilabel:`BAM file`
   Path to the sequence alignment file in **BAM format**.
 Note, that the BAM file has to be **sorted by chromosomal coordinates**.
 Sorting can be performed with `samtools sort <http://samtools.sourceforge.net/>`_.

-:guilabel:`Draw chromosome limits`
-  If selected, vertical dotted lines will be placed at the beginning of each chromosome according to the information found in the header of the BAM file.

-:guilabel:`Analyze Regions`
+:guilabel:`Analyze regions`
   Activating this option allows the analysis of the alignment data for the **regions of interest**.

-:guilabel:`GFF File`
+:guilabel:`Regions file(GFF/BED file)`
   The path to the annotation file that defines the regions of interest.
-The file must be **tab-separated** and have `GFF <http://genome.ucsc.edu/FAQ/FAQformat.html#format3>`_ or `GTF <http://genome.ucsc.edu/FAQ/FAQformat.html#format4>`_ format.
+The file must be **tab-separated** and have `GFF <http://genome.ucsc.edu/FAQ/FAQformat.html#format3>`_/`GTF <http://genome.ucsc.edu/FAQ/FAQformat.html#format4>`_  or `BED <http://genome.ucsc.edu/FAQ/FAQformat.html# format1>`_ format.

+:guilabel:`Library strand specificity`

+  The sequencing protocol strand specificity: *non-strand-specific*, *forward-stranded* or *reverse-stranded*.
+This information is required to calculate the number of **correct strand** reads.

-:guilabel:`Analyze Outside Regions`
+:guilabel:`Analyze outside regions`
   If checked, the information about the **reads** that are **mapped outside** of the regions of interest will be also computed and shown in a separate section.

+:guilabel:`Chromosome limits`
+  If selected, vertical dotted lines will be placed at the beginning of each chromosome according to the information found in the header of the BAM file.

 .. _input-gc-content:

-:guilabel:`Compare GC Content Distribution with...` This allows to **compare** the **GC distribution** of the sample with the selected pre-calculated **genome** GC distribution.
+:guilabel:`Compare GC content distribution with...` This allows to **compare** the **GC distribution** of the sample with the selected pre-calculated **genome** GC distribution.
 Currently two genome distributions are available: human (hg19) and mouse (mm9).
 More species will be included in future releases.

 Advanced parameters
 """""""""""""""""""

-:guilabel:`Number of Windows`
+:guilabel:`Number of windows`
   Number of **windows** used to **split** the reference **genome**.
 This value is used for computing the graphs that plot information across the reference.
 Basically, reads falling in the same window are aggregated in the same bin.
 The higher the number, the bigger the resolution of the plots but also longer time will be used to process the data.
 By default 400 windows are used.

-:guilabel:`Number of Threads`
+:guilabel:`Number of threads`
   In order to speed up the computation, the BAM QC analysis **computation** can be performed **in parallel** on a multicore system using the given number of threads.
 More information on the parallelization of qualimap can be found in :ref:`FAQ <faq>`.
 The default number of threads equals number of available processors.

-:guilabel:`Reads per Chunk`
+:guilabel:`Size of the chunk`
   In order to **reduce the load of I/O**, reads are analyzed in chunks.
 Each chunk contains the selected number of reads which will be loaded into memory and analyzed by a single thread.
 Smaller numbers may result in lower performance, but also the memory consumption will be reduced.
 The default value is 1000 reads.